T.O.P: Artistry

-Musical style and songwriting

-T.O.P and Big Bang have been praised for their individuality and ability to fuse a pop sound with rap, R&B and dance elements.
+T.O.P and BigBang have been praised for their individuality and ability to fuse a pop sound with rap, R&B and dance elements.
 T.O.P possesses a bass vocal range.
-Columnist Jeff Benjamin of Billboard K-Town noted how he is known for his low-bass timbre rapping, while fellow journalist Tamar Herman, wrote that T.O.P's rap is "an integral part to the group's sound" and that he tends to favor an "confident, almost mocking, tone".
+Columnist Jeff Benjamin of Billboard K-Town noted how he is known for his low-bass timbre rapping, while fellow journalist Tamar Herman, wrote that T.O.P's rap is "an integral part to the group's sound" and that he tends to favor a "confident, almost mocking, tone".
 Adrienne Stanley of Kpop Starz also praised the rapper for his "speed and accuracy" when delivering bars.
-Both his solo releases – "Turn It Up" and "Doom Dada" – are hip hop influenced, with the latter drawing critical acclaim for its "lyrical rhythms [that] are both inviting and alienating" from Dazed magazine, that declared that T.O.P was leading the evolution of K-Pop.
-Additionally, Billboard noted how the song's melody "is magnetizing with its whirring synths, tribal beats, and chanting, all of which pale in comparison to the rapper’s aggressive, multi-tonal delivery of his verses," affirming that T.O.P "revealed his true artistry" with the song.
+Both his solo releases – "Turn It Up" and "Doom Dada" – are hip hop influenced, with the latter drawing critical acclaim for its "lyrical rhythms [that] are both inviting and alienating" from Dazed magazine, that declared T.O.P was leading the evolution of K-Pop.
+Additionally, Billboard noted how the song's melody "is magnetizing with its whirring synths, tribal beats, and chanting, all of which pale in comparison to the rapper's aggressive, multi-tonal delivery of his verses," affirming that T.O.P "revealed his true artistry" with the song.

 While working on materials with G-Dragon for their subunit, the two experimented with different styles.
 Co-writing majority of the lyrics, the pair noted that as "rappers [...] we'd like to tell more stories for our fans to listen."
 In an attempt to create their own style away from their band, the duo opted for a more hip hop sound to contrast the BigBang's current genre at the time, electronic music, though the influence of this genre along with R&B and acoustic was acknowledged.
 The duo also admitted to becoming "much more diverse [in their] attempts" to create their own style, preferring to mix several genres together in order to "bring out more of our character that we don't get to show when we're Big Bang."

-T.O.P often edits his lyrics "more than a hundred times," and draws inspirations from "things that don’t speak.
+T.O.P often edits his lyrics "more than a hundred times," and draws inspiration from "things that don't speak.
 [From] beautiful and pretty objects rather than people."
 While hip hop is his primary music consumption, he also listens to classical music and particularly enjoys the English rock band Pink Floyd.
 He also notes how his role as a musician influenced his acting to be more emotional.
 While internationally, BigBang is often referred to as a "K-pop" group, T.O.P has expressed distaste with the label noting how "[y]ou don't divide pop music by who's doing it.
 We don't say, for instance, 'white pop' when white people make music."